luke-chugh/Forecasting-WebApp/readme.md

 This application is a front end for forecasting using Prophet library.

-The app structure follow the process of building and evaluating a forecast:

 ### 1. Load the time series

 Upload a .csv file in form of a timeseries.
 Even though Prophet requires the date column o be labeled **ds** and the value column as **y** , it is not necessary to pre-proces the file to comply with this rule, since it is taken care of during the upload in the app.